Fast Radio Bursts from White Dwarf Binary Mergers: Isolated and Triple-Induced Channels: Methodology

 For these reasons, we do not impose a Chandrasekhar-mass requirement on WD+WD mergers in our FRB channels.
 Nonetheless, the majority of our systems are near-Chandrasekhar: approximately $70\%$ of Case 2 mergers and $100\%$ of Case 3 mergers have total mass exceeding $1.35~{\rm M_\odot}$.

-We emphasize that we make no assumption that these mergers necessarily produce FRBs.
+We emphasize that it is not assumed that these mergers necessarily produce FRBs.
 Instead, we treat them as candidate pathways to quantify their intrinsic rates and delay-time distributions, and compare the results between triples and isolated binaries.
 By following the full evolutionary tracks and tagging outcomes such as CO+CO, O/Ne+CO, or O/Ne+non-degenerate mergers, we identify the stellar pathways that could, in principle, give rise to FRBs without presuming the mechanism that ultimately powers the bursts.

+We also do not attempt to distinguish between repeating and non-repeating FRBs in this work, given the theoretical uncertainties surrounding the two populations.
+While some authors have proposed that magnetars in binary systems may preferentially power actively repeating FRBs \citep[e.g., magnetars with aligned spin and magnetic axes in binaries can exhibit sustained activity;][]{Zhang25}, the connection between specific progenitor channels (such as WD mergers or accretion-induced collapse) and repeater vs. non-repeater behavior is not yet established and remains an open question.